tjweisman/math_website/weisman/site/teaching/index.md

 #### Mentorship

-**Texas Experimental Geometry Lab:** I've worked as a graduate student mentor for two projects at the [Texas Experimental Geometry Lab](https://sites.cns.utexas.edu/geometry_lab) (TXGL), in Spring 2021 and Fall 2021.
+**Texas Experimental Geometry Lab:** I've worked as a graduate student mentor for three semesters at the [Texas Experimental Geometry Lab](https://sites.cns.utexas.edu/geometry_lab) (TXGL).

 **Directed reading program:** I have been a mentor in the UT math department's [Directed Reading Program](https://web.ma.utexas.edu/users/drp/) for seven students from 2017 - 2021.